telescopeuser/iss-vm/README.md

 zhan.gu@nus.edu.sg

-This iss-vm is free for personal usage.
-Please write to us for commercial usage enquiry.
+This iss-vm is free for personal usage; Please write to us for commercial usage enquiry.

 ### Your data scince road map